Year 10 Work Experience

 Send a covering letter requesting a placement together with your CV

-If you are unable to find or need further advice on finding a placement, then please come and see Mrs Woolsey during break times or after school in the ground floor office opposite reception.
+If you are unable to find or need further advice on finding a placement, then please see your Year 10 Achievement Leader.

 You will also get the chance to develop your self-confidence and communication skills.
 This will help you to work better with other people in further or higher education, as well as in your future career.